Cleveland Medical Malpractice Lawyer

 - Emotional trauma

 - Wrongful death damages (if your loved one died as a result of medical malpractice)

 Our attorneys work diligently to ensure the true nature and extent of your injuries are adequately shown.
 This allows us to fight for every penny you deserve.
 We advocate aggressively for maximum recovery to ensure you receive the full financial compensation you need to recover physically and financially from your injuries.

 Doctors, hospitals, and other medical professionals carry medical malpractice insurance to cover the compensation won by an injured victim in a medical malpractice lawsuit.
 Though most of the cases we handle are resolved through negotiation with the at-fault party’s insurance company, there are times when the insurance company refuses to accept liability.
 In these cases, we take the matter to trial.
 Our attorneys are not only skilled medical malpractice lawyers but are also seasoned trial lawyers who never shy away from representing your best interests in court if necessary.
 We are committed to doing everything within our power to get our clients the justice they deserve.
 No matter what it takes, you can rest assured our Cleveland medical malpractice lawyers will fight aggressively to protect your rights and get you the full compensation you are entitled to.

 Statute of Limitations for Ohio Medical Malpractice Lawsuits

 A statute of limitations is a law that sets the amount of time an injured victim has to file a lawsuit.
-In the state of Ohio, an injured patient who is seeking compensation in a medical malpractice case has one year to take legal action.
+In Ohio, an injured patient seeking compensation in a medical malpractice case has one year to take legal action.
 Ohio Revised Code 2305.113 details that the one-year time frame begins either when you discovered or reasonably should have discovered the injury or when your relationship with the medical professional ends, whichever occurs later.

 Talk to an Experienced Medical Malpractice Lawyer in Cleveland Today